How to Play Spit - Complete Rules Guide

 Setup

-2. Each player creates 5 stockpiles in a row in front of them:
+2. Each side gets 5 stockpiles in a row:

 - Pile 1: 1 card (face-up)